astronomer/docs/software_versioned_docs/version-0.32/configure-deployment.md

 Though it largely depends on your use case, we recommend the Local executor for development environments and the Celery or Kubernetes executors for production environments operating at scale.

-For a detailed breakdown of each executor, see [Airflow executors explained](https://www.astronomer.io/docs/learn/airflow-executors-explained).
+For a detailed breakdown of each executor, see [Apache Airflow® executors explained](https://www.astronomer.io/docs/learn/airflow-executors-explained).

 ## Scale core resources